hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 - 2.18
   - Allow recovery of pon filtered SVs
 - 2.17
-  - Added HG38 support for gene copy numbers.
+  - Added ref genome 38 support for gene copy numbers.
   - Look further out to infer baf if there are no amber points in a region.
   - Fixed bug where some structural variant breakpoints were off by one base.
 - 2.16
-  - Added support for hg38.
-Purple will try to automatically detect the ref genome used from the cobalt output otherwise -ref_genome should be set to either hg19 or hg38.
+  - Added support for ref genome 38.
+Purple will try to automatically detect the ref genome used from the cobalt output otherwise -ref_genome should be set to either 37 or 38.
   - Added feature to recover filtered structural variants.
 If supplied, the recovery vcf will be searched for candidates at any copy number break points that are currently unexplained by an SV.
     If suitable, they will be recovered and included in the segmentation and smoothing algorithms.
     All passing and recovered structural variants are now written as a VCF to the purple output directory.